Vasudeva: Wives and children

-Vasudeva married Devaki, and also had other wives such as Pauravi (daughter of Bahlika), Rohini, Bhadra, Madira and Vrikadevi.
+Vasudeva married Devaki, and also had other wives such as Pauravi Rohini, Madira, Vaishakhi, Bhadra, Sunama, Sahadeva, Shantideva, Shrideva, Devarakshita, Vrikadevi, Upadevi, and Badarva.
 Rohini bore several sons, namely, Balarama, Sarana and Shatha.
 Vrikadevi gave birth to Avagaha and Nandaka.
-By Devaki, he had eight sons - six of whom were killed by Kamsa and the other two being Balarama (transferred into the womb of Rohini) and Krishna.
-He also had a daughter - Subhadra from Rohini.
+By Devaki, he had eight sons–six of whom were killed by Kamsa and the other two being Balarama (transferred into the womb of Rohini) and Krishna.
+He also had a daughter – Subhadra from Rohini.
 In some versions of the Bhagavata Purana, Vasudeva also married Sutanu, the princess of Kasi, and they had a son named Paundraka.